Nancy Caroline: Final years

 Caroline worked until her death in 2002.
 She remained an adjunct visiting professor at the University of Pittsburgh's medical school and, on a volunteer basis, as a physician and medical adviser of Magen David Adom, the Oncology Department of Sheba Medical Center, and the Tel Hashomer Hospice.
 For the last fifteen years of her life, she dedicated her work to cancer treatment and hospice care in Israel.
 In 1995, concerned about the limited options she saw in hospice care in Israel, she founded the Hospice of Upper Galilee (HUG).

 In 2002, she married geneticist and molecular biologist Lazarus Astrachan, whom she had first met in medical school.
 They were only married a few months before she died.
 She was diagnosed with multiple myeloma and was cared for at the Hospice center she founded.
-She died of multiple myeloma on December 12, 2002, at home in Metula, Israel, and was buried in her native Boston.
+She died of multiple myeloma on December 12, 2002, in northern Israel, and was buried in her native Boston.
 Her husband died in 2003, also of cancer.